 5. African Wild Dog

-The African Wild Dog are counted at slightly over 4000, This very small number is a result of disease, and human interference which includes hunting them for meat.
-The African Wild Dog, aka- Cape hunting dog and the painted hunting dog, is very social.
+The African Wild Dog is counted at slightly over 4,000, This very small number is a result of disease, and human interference which includes hunting them for meat.
+The African Wild Dog, aka Cape hunting dog and the painted hunting dog, is very social.
 They travel in packs, and hunt prey in groups which could be up to 20 members.
 The average African wild dog weighs between 37 and 80 pounds and measures 24 to 30 inches high.
-In the Convention on International Trade in Endangered Species of Wild Fauna and Flora which was an international treaty signed by over 144 member countries indicates that the specie cannot be traded commercially but can be traded commercially only if it does not harm their survival.
+In the Convention on International Trade in Endangered Species of Wild Fauna and Flora which was an international treaty signed by over 144 member countries indicates that the species cannot be traded commercially but can be traded commercially only if it does not harm their survival.

 4. Pygmy Hippopotamus

 These adorable little hippos are dwindling into the mere 1500’s at this time in the world.
 The horrible numbers for this species is due to deforestation, and hunting.
 This river horse stays in the water in the daytime and eats at night.
 Their diet consist of grass, roots, leaves and fruit.
 Despite being a large mammal, the Pygmy Hippopotamus is an elusive and rarely seen species.
 The Pygmy Hippo is a symbol of the forests of West Africa – the hippos’ fate is intrinsically linked to that of the forest.